Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] A `CNAME` record for the domain's zone apex.
 - [x] An alias record for the domain's zone apex.

-### A SysOps administrator has created a VPC that contains a public subnet and a private subnet.
+### A SysOps administrator has created a `VPC` that contains a public subnet and a private subnet.
 Amazon EC2 instances that were launched in the private subnet cannot access the internet.
-The default network `ACL` is active on all subnets in the VPC, and all security groups allow all outbound traffic.
+The default network `ACL` is active on all subnets in the `VPC`, and all security groups allow all outbound traffic.
 Which solution will provide the EC2 instances in the private subnet with access to the internet?

 - [x] Create a `NAT` gateway in the public subnet.
 Create a route from the private subnet to the `NAT` gateway.
 - [ ] Create a `NAT` gateway in the public subnet.
 Create a route from the public subnet to the `NAT` gateway.